 This jersey was designed to be fully thermal and waterproof using our special 4 way stretch bonded Leonard (therma tex) material.
 This means this garment can keep you warm while remaining thin enough to fit easily in your standard jersey pocket – ideal if you need to take it off mid ride.

 2. THE Pro Long Sleeve Jersey

 A long sleeve jersey is perfect for autumn mornings when you know it’s set to stay cooler for most of the day.
 Those kind of days mean that you can put on a long sleeve without a fear that you might overheat.
-Our Pro Long Sleeve Jersey is designed to balance those considerations of cold conditions with the heat generated by maximal efforts.
-The materials used are extremely breathable, soft and warm on the inside, so it doesn't just perform - it's extra comfort on your ride.
+In our Aqua Zero long sleeve, the material is very breathable, soft and warm on the inside, so it works with your exercise intensity to balance temperature out during the course of a ride.

-A long sleeve Jersey can be used in combination with a number of other garments like short or long-sleeved Base Layers, Gilets to cater for more challenging conditions, be they cold or wet.
+A long sleeve Jersey can be used in combination with a number of other garments like short or long-sleeved undervests, Gilets and Therma jerseys - to cater for more inclement weather.
 It’s also a good idea to select a long sleeve jersey which has large pockets, so that you can carry everything you need on long varied climate rides.

 3. The Pro Therma Gilet

 A gilet is designed to be a simple solution to keeping the core of your body warm.
 If it’s made of thermal and waterproof fabric (like our Therma Gilet), then it’ll be perfect for trapping heat where you need it most, while remaining a light and packable garment.